-Talking with your artist can definitely help to pass the time and take your mind off of the pain, and most artists are well-equipped in giving you little snippets of encouragement if you begin to struggle with the pain.
+Talking with your artist can help pass the time and take your mind off the pain, and most artists are well-equipped to give you little snippets of encouragement if they see you struggling.

-It’s worth remembering however, that although the vast majority of artists don’t mind chit-chat throughout the sitting, there are a select few that prefer to concentrate and focus 100% on their work - therefore if your artist seems a little less enthusiastic about talking, or if they look like they’re really trying to concentrate then it may be worth trying one of the other distraction techniques instead.
+It’s worth remembering, however, that although the vast majority of artists don’t mind chit-chatting throughout the sitting, a select few prefer to concentrate and focus 100% on their work.
+If your artist seems a little less enthusiastic about talking, or if they look like they’re really trying to concentrate, then it may be worth trying one of the other distraction techniques instead.

 Wear Comfortable Clothes

-There’s nothing worse than sitting in the tattoo chair for a mere two seconds before you have to begin pulling a wedgie out of your ass every 5 minutes, or have to begin furiously fanning your hand in front your face because you’re boiling hot after deciding to wear a huge woolly jumper to the studio.
+There’s nothing worse than sitting in the tattooing chair for a mere two seconds before wanting to pull a wedgie out of your ass every 5 minutes, or wanting to begin furiously fanning your hand in front of your face because you’re boiling hot after deciding to wear a huge sheepskin jumper to the shop.

-For this reason, it’s always wise to wear something that you’re going to feel comfortable in for long durations.
-This isn’t a fashion show so if you feel at your comfiest in baggy sweatpants, flip flops and a string vest then go ahead and wear them.
+It’s always wise to wear something that you’re going to feel totally comfortable in for long durations.
+This isn’t a fashion show, so if you feel at your comfiest in baggy sweatpants, flip-flops and a string vest, go ahead and own that look.

-Loose and airy clothing is generally much more recommended over wearing something tight and restrictive - especially for longer sittings.
+Loose and airy clothing is much more recommended than wearing something tight and restrictive, especially for longer sittings.

 Eat Something Beforehand

-Also, not eating before getting a tattoo can mean that your blood sugar levels may drop quite low once the needles start puncturing the skin (a common side-effects in not only tattooing but also medical practices such as acupuncture).
+Not eating before arriving can mean your blood sugar levels may drop once the needles start puncturing the skin (a common side-effect not only in tattooing but also medical practices such as acupuncture).

-Low blood sugar levels during the tattooing process may not cause any noticeable issues in some people, but others could experience degrees of lightheadedness, dizziness or nausea.
+Low blood sugar levels during the tattooing process may not cause any noticeable issues for some people, but others could experience degrees of lightheadedness, dizziness or nausea.
 Make sure to eat well before arriving at the studio.

 Many of the more modern studios now come equipped with at least one television that can be seen from the tattooing chair.
-Sometimes the artists in the studio will put a popular film on which can sometimes help customers to focus on something other that the pain from their tattoo.
+Sometimes, the artists in the studio will put on a popular film which can help customers turn their attention to something other than their pain.

 Take Some Music

-Making an awesome and/or relaxing playlist before you leave for the studio can really help during those times of intense discomfort.
+Making a playlist you can chill out and relax to before you leave for the studio can help during intense discomfort.

-Plugging your headphones into your ears and focusing on the music often helps many people through some of the pain barriers they come across during a sitting.
+Putting your headphones on and focusing on the music often helps people through some of the pain barriers they come across during a sitting.

 Play Games On Your Phone/Tablet

-Again, installing a few addictive games on your phone/tablet can definitely help take your mind off of the pain when you’re really beginning to struggle.
+Installing a few addictive games on your phone or tablet can help take your mind away from the pain and kill time when you’re really beginning to struggle.

 Practice Breathing Control / Meditation

-Whilst some people can have amazing success at separating themselves from pain and discomfort by adopting good breathing control and/or meditation techniques, some people struggle to reap any benefits from controlled breathing.
+While some people can successfully separate themselves from pain and discomfort by adopting good breathing control or meditation techniques, some struggle to reap any benefits from controlled breathing.

-On a personal note, focusing on deep breathing and relaxation techniques has never really helped me to overcome anything in terms of distracting my mind from pain, but that’s not to say that they don’t work for others.
+On a personal note, focusing on deep breathing and relaxation techniques has never really helped me to overcome anything in terms of distracting my mind from the pain, but that’s not to say it wont work for others.

-I know many dozens of tattoo customers who swear that they can get amazing results by practicing good breathing control and/or meditation techniques; therefore it may definitely be worth looking into some of the more popular breathing/meditation techniques if you think this is something that could be of help to you in controlling any pain you come across during a sitting.
+Many tattoo customers swear they can get amazing results by practicing good breathing control or meditation techniques, and, it may be worth looking into some of the more popular methods if you think this could help control your pain.

 Try A Specialist Tattoo Skin Numbing Product

-Sometimes, especially if you’re really worried about how painful your tattoo might be, it might be a wise idea to look into the various skin numbing products that are currently on the market.
+Sometimes, especially if you’re really worried about how painful your tattoo might be, it can be a wise idea to look into the various skin-numbing products currently on the market.

-Again, tattoo numbing products won’t work fantastically well for everybody, but for many previous tattoo customers these products have been a godsend, and have enabled the them to successfully push through their sessions with minimal pain and discomfort.
+Tattoo numbing products won’t work fantastically well for everybody, but for many previous tattooees, these products have been a godsend and have enabled them to push through their sessions with minimal pain and discomfort.

 Take Something To Bite On

-You may have seen this in movies where somebody is handed a stick or towel to bite on if they’re about to experience something extremely painful - but this technique does in fact work for some people when trying to control and fight through pain!
+You may have seen people bite down on a stick or towel in various movies or TV shows if they’re about to experience something extremely painful.
+This technique does, in fact, work for some people when trying to control and fight through pain.

-If all else fails then it may be worth giving this technique a try - it may just help you get to the finish line.
+If all else fails, it may be worth trying this technique – it may just help you get over the finish line.
 Or, you may break a tooth, so try breathing or distraction methods instead.

 How Does It Feel Once The Tattoo Has Been Completed?

-If it’s been a particularly difficult session then there is absolutely nothing better than hearing your artist say that they’ve finished jabbing pointy needles into your skin.
+If it’s been a particularly difficult session, then there’s nothing better than hearing your artist say they’ve finished jabbing multiple needles into your skin.

-Once the adrenaline has settled and the happiness of finishing your tattoo has subsided however, you are likely to begin feeling slightly sore and beaten up depending how long the session was.
+However, once the adrenaline has settled and the happiness of finishing your tattoo has subsided, you are likely to begin feeling slightly sore and beaten up, depending on how long and intense the session was.
 You may even feel a little run down and sick if the session was a particularly long slog.

-For customers who get only very small tattoos that didn’t take long to complete, they will usually get away with only minor soreness and redness once the initial tattoo work is complete, although the area will probably remain sore to the touch for the next day or two.
+Customers who get only very small tattoos that didn’t take long to complete will usually get away with only minor soreness and redness once the initial tattoo work is complete (although the area will probably remain sore to the touch for the next day or two).

-It’s not uncommon to experience mild/heavy bruising, swelling, redness and soreness around the area for the next several days, although these effects should gradually diminish day-by-day until they are completely gone.
+It’s not uncommon to experience mild-to-heavy bruising, swelling, redness and soreness around the area for the next several days.
+However, these effects should gradually diminish day by day until they’re completely gone.

-It’s worth noting that if things actually get worse instead of getting better then there may be a possible infection present and you should go back to your artist for further instruction.
+It’s worth noting that if things actually get worse instead of better, there may be an infection present, and you should go back to your artist for further instruction.

-Cleaning your tattoo will also likely be quite painful for the first few days, although you should still ensure that you’re thorough when washing the area in order to prevent an infection.
+Cleaning your tattoo will be fairly painful for the first few days due to localized bruising and swelling, but you should ensure you’re thorough when washing the area in order to prevent an infection.
 Apply a quality healing lotion to the area after each clean to keep the skin moisturized and nourished.

-Getting a new tattoo is a highly personal experience, and it doesn’t have to be an unbearable and painstaking process.
+Getting a new tattoo is a highly personal experience; it doesn’t have to be an unbearable and painstaking process.

-Yes, you are likely to feel some form of discomfort throughout your session, but everybody is different, and most don’t end up suffering as much as they thought they initially would.
+Yes, you are likely to feel some discomfort throughout your session, but everybody is different, and most don’t end up suffering as much as they initially thought.

-So what does getting a tattoo feel like?
-That depends on you, and the only way you’ll know is by going ahead and giving it a go; I bet you won’t regret it.
-Please let us know your thoughts and experiences in the comments section below if you finally decide to bite the bullet and get the tattoo you’ve always wanted.
+So, what does getting a tattoo feel like?
+That depends on you, and the only way you’ll know is by going ahead and giving it a go.